pablodecm/paper-inferno/paper/paper.md

 # Method {#sec:method}

-In this section, a machine learning technique to learn non-linear sample summary statistics is described
+In this section, a machine learning technique to learn non-linear sample summary statistics is described.
 The method seeks to minimise the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood.
 A graphical description of the